-- To carry out a risk assessment of all the roles in your organisation to help you assess whether the person being vetted can build up a relationship or trust with a child or vulnerable adult.
+- To carry out a risk assessment of all the roles in your organisation, to help you assess whether the person being vetted can build up a relationship of trust with a child or vulnerable adult.

-- The Act requires you to carry out a vet before you engage an employee or volunteer.
-(However you can engage them in non-relevant work).
+- The Act requires you to carry out vetting before you engage an employee or volunteer (however you can engage them in non-relevant work).

 - Vetting subjects need to be vetted for each individual role that they take up with an organisation, where vetting is required.

 - Vetting disclosures must be made available to vetting subjects; therefore you must retain a copy of the disclosure for the length of time that the volunteer or employee is with you.

 - You must check, verify and keep proof of the vetting subjects’ identity on file.

 - As set out in the Act – all youth leaders, coaches, trainers, religious leaders who work with groups of children, whether alone or accompanied by another adult, must be vetted.

 - For the purposes of the Act, a child is someone under the age of 18.

 Who needs to be vetted?